springboardmentor441p-coderr/AI-Powered-Mock-Interview-and-Candidate-Assessment-Platform/README.md

 ## License

-This project is developed for educational and portfolio purposes.
+This project is developed for educational and learning purposes.